Tuesday, August 12, 2025

 Classic Nia

-Nia is a class, practice and lifestyle that bring awareness to the body, mindfulness to the spirit, and connection to joy in the whole being.
-Classes are 40 – 60 minutes and often done bare foot.
-(If a person has foot tenderness, wearing soft shoes works well.)
+Nia is a class, practice and lifestyle that bring awareness to the body, mindfulness to the spirit, and connection to joy or adjusting to pain in the whole being to feel better.
+Classes are 45 – 60 minutes and often done bare foot.
+(If a person has foot tenderness, wearing soft indoor shoes works well.)
 Nia is for everybody at any age, fitness level, size, shape and ability.

 Nia Moving to Heal